ReagentX/purple_air_api/docs/documentation.md

             }"
     }

-Accessing data directly from Thingspeak:
+## Accessing data directly from Thingspeak

 Another way to get the data is to use ThingSpeak.com and to do this, you will need the API Key and channelID.
 These two pieces of data are available from PurpleAir’s JSON.

 **NOTE: Please limit multiple threaded applications to a few threads at any time to reduce load on purpleair.com or thingspeak.com servers.
 If you do not limit the amount of threads, you may be blocked on the firewall.**

 More info on using ThingSpeak’s API is here: [https://www.mathworks.com/help/thingspeak/rest-api.html](https://www.mathworks.com/help/thingspeak/rest-api.html)

 ## Field descriptions

 Channel A and B, primary and secondary ThingSpeak channels together provide 32 fields for each sensor.

 There are six ug/m3 values and six particle counts for each channel (laser) as well as temperature, humidity, WiFi signal (RSSI), sensor uptime, free memory and analog input.

 ### Channel A

-**PrimaryData**
+#### PrimaryData

     field1: PM1.0 (CF=ATM) ug/m3
     field2: PM2.5 (CF=ATM) ug/m3